Our main targets

 SELECTED NXG COMMUNITY RELATIONSHIP-PROJECTS

-In South Africa, the Nordex Group accompanied its market entry with the Nordex Education Trust.
-This foundation has a 20% stake in Nordex Energy South Africa and supports disadvantaged population groups, as well as carrying out projects in the fields of school education, sports, culture and community work, by providing scholarships and grants for study, research and training.
-In this way, we are able to support numerous non-governmental organizations, schools and universities and a number of sports and cultural associations over the last few years.
+In South Africa, the Nordex Group accompanied its market entry with the foundation of the Nordex Education Trust which holds a 20 % stake in Nordex Energy South Africa (NESA).
+It supports disadvantaged population groups, as well as projects in the fields of school education, sports, culture and community work, by providing scholarships and grants for study, research and training.
+In this way, we have been able to support numerous non-governmental organizations, schools and universities and a number of sports and cultural associations over the last few years.